wp-plugins/listen-to/Readme.txt

 History

+* 1.04 Bugfix; use of htmlspecialchars for xml safe characters.
 * 1.03 Added feature : Abillity to update listen to when you update a post.
 Now working on 2.6.
 * 1.02 Changed the admin area to look better in 2.5->
 * 1.01 Bugfix